jdalexan32/terraform/README.md

 # terraform
-terraform files for creating infrastructure in the public clouds
+terraform files for creating infrastructure in the public clouds.